 What comes to mind when you hear the word “marketplace?”
-If you’re on the younger side, eBay and Amazon may instantly spring to mind.
+If you’re on the younger side, eBay and Amazon may instantly spring to mind, or you can realize that you forgot to place an order on bidforwriting.com to manage your marketing studies.
 Depending on your age, those websites may have been around your entire life.

 Some consumers remember the term “marketplace” as a physical space people visited to buy items they either wanted or needed.
 For centuries, marketplaces were places where people gathered to buy and sell things face to face.